spring-io/dataflow.spring.io/content/documentation/pages/1-installation/3-kubernetes/2-helm.md

 - `shell`: Passes all application properties and command line arguments as environment variables.
-Each of the application and command line argument properties is transformed into an uppercase string and `.` characters are replaced with `_`.
+Each of the application and command line argument properties is transformed into an uppercase string, and `.` characters are replaced with `_`.

 - `boot`: Creates an environment variable called